pm2-hive/pm2-hive.github.io/docs/features/process-metrics.md

 Values that are measured as events / interval.

-Exemple to count number of queries per minute:
+Example to count number of queries per minute:

 ```javascript
 var io = require('@pm2/io')